Find Your Perfect School

 This program will teach you some exciting new skills.
 You’ll need to finish an on-the-job training worth 8,000 hours in total where you can apply concepts and theories related to electrical wiring.
 You’ll sit in a classroom training and complete the total 576 hours requirement.

-Students gain a certificate of completion that gives them the employment advantage and better chances of wage increase.
+Students gain a certificate of completion that gives them an employment advantage and better chances of wage increase.

 Upon successful completion of the program, students will be referred to the State General Journeyman Electrician exam.